sbgn/sbgn/docs/published_maps.md

 # Published Maps

-Find below examples of published maps that follow the SBGN representation.
+This page collects examples of nice-looking SBGN diagrams used as figures of published papers.

 ### PD map of two-gene system behaviour